-Shole Zard (or Sholeh Zard) is a Persian saffron rice pudding made with basmati rice, sugar, cardamom, rosewater and saffron.
-It is garnished with cinnamon, pistachios and almonds.
+Shole Zard (or Sholeh Zard شله زرد) is a fragrant Persian saffron rice pudding that’s as beautiful as it is delicious.
+Made with basmati rice, rosewater, cardamom, and saffron, this golden-hued dessert is creamy without any cream, naturally gluten-free, and topped with cinnamon, pistachios, and almonds.

-After a few years of self-realization and changing my mind, I finally settled on yellow.
+I really do love the color yellow.
 Yellow is a sunny day.
 Yellow is a sunflower.
 Yellow is a bowl full of lemons.
 Yellow is summer time.
 And of course, yellow is saffron!

-Although saffron threads are more orangish-red, and high quality saffron steeped in hot water produces the same deep orange color, add it to rice and you get this gorgeous, happy always-makes-me-smile-big yellow.
+Although saffron threads are more orangish-red, and high quality saffron steeped in hot water produces the same deep orange color, add it to rice and you get this gorgeous, always-makes-me-smile yellow.

 Ingredients you need